ksharindam/chemcanvas/README.md

 `flatpak run io.github.ksharindam.chemcanvas`

 ### Features
-* Import from and export to SMILES, MDL Molefile, Marvin Document (MRV), ChemDraw XML (CDXML)
+* Import from and export to SMILES, MDL Molfile, Marvin Document (MRV), ChemDraw XML (CDXML)
 * In future more chemical file formats will be supported
 * Save to PNG, SVG and Editable SVG
 * Many bond types including wavy bond, Cis/Trans, Bold double, Any Bond etc.